joshghent/blog/src/blog/posts/alert-fatigue/index.md

 ## 3. Non-actionable alerts

-Similar to the above, if an alert doesn't require an action, then it should be ditched or filtered out into a seperate "notifications" bucket.
+Similar to the above, if an alert doesn't require an action, then it should be ditched or filtered out into a separate "notifications" bucket.

 As an exercise, do the following: